thePatonSystem/thePatonSystem.github.io/README.md

 • the Tier architecture
 • the admissibility spine
 • how the research archive is organised
+• how domain papers connect to the framework

 ---

+# How to Use This Site

+This site functions as a navigation layer for the Paton System research archive.

+The website explains:

+• the structure of the framework
+• the tier architecture
+• how papers connect to the system

+Primary research documents are archived externally with DOI registration.

+Archive locations:

+Zenodo — permanent research archive
+PhilArchive — academic indexing

+The website therefore acts as a map of the framework, not the primary archive.

+---

 # Structural Spine

-The Paton System repository is organised around a fixed structural spine.

-All domain papers, interpretations, and extensions connect to this spine.

 Availability
 ↓